reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/util/c8y_util_repeat.md

 	=> device 00101
 	=> device 00102

+$ c8y util repeat --infinite | c8y api --url "/service/report-agent/health" --raw --delay 1s
+Use repeat to create an infinite loop, to check the health of a microservice waiting 1 seconds after each request

-$ c8y util repeat 2 | c8y util repeat 3 --format "device%s_%s"
+$ echo "device" | c8y util repeat 2 | c8y util repeat 3 --format "%s_%s"
 Combine two calls to iterator over 3 devices twice.
 This can then be used to input into other c8y commands
 	=> device_1
 	=> device_2